 We believe that we are the only company in the world manufacturing authorised veterinary medicines with garlic as the active ingredient and who have a history of Suspected Adverse Events for them going back over many decades.
 We are confident that through their long use both our medicines containing garlic have not caused any adverse events.
 However we would emphasise that all medicines should only be administered at the recommended dosage as shown on the label.
 When given correctly their efficacy as a treatment for dogs and cats is acknowledged and confirmed by the VMD, the general public and the veterinary profession.

-So you can use either our Garlic Tablets, for general health and regular administration, or our Garlic & Fenugreek Tablets for treatment and prevention of minor infections, with confidence although as always if you ever have any concerns about anything you give your pet or about its general health and well-being then you should always take veterinary advice.
+So you can use either our Garlic Tablets, for general health and regular administration, or our Garlic & Fenugreek Tablets with confidence although as always if you ever have any concerns about anything you give your pet or about its general health and well-being then you should always take veterinary advice.